 Where:

-n is the part number (see table 6).
+n is the part number (see tables 6 and 6A).

 To save storage space and to speed up uploading and downloading, source files shall be saved compressed in industry standard "Zip" ® format.
 The filename of the zipped file shall be the same as that of the contained source file, and it shall bear the file extension ".zip".